fmor5954/MobilePay-PoS-v10/docs/pos_integratorauthentication.md

 [![](assets/images/clientcredentials.png)](assets/images/clientcredentials.png)

 The Integrator Authentication solution is based on the OpenID/OAuth 2.0 specification.
-Currently, the only flow supported is the Client Credentials grant type.
+By following the OpenID Connect protocol, MobilePay makes it easy for integrators to integrate with MobilePay.
+Currently, the  flow supported is the Client Credentials grant type.
 Credentials Flow (defined in OAuth 2.0 RFC 6749, section 4.4), in which Integrators pass along their Client ID and Client Secret to authenticate themselves and get a token.

 [![](assets/images/clientcredentialsdiagram.png)](assets/images/clientcredentialsdiagram.png)